DigitalGdn/Knowbot/README.md

 ## Floating button

-By default a floating button is displayed in the bottom right.
+An 'Ask Me' button is displayed in the bottom right of the screen by default.

 You can customise or disable this.
 Please see [configuration options](#configuration-options).